jacksenechal/resume/resume.md

 Introduction
 ------------

 I am an engineer with a passion for the future.
-I have a deep interest in the architecture of complex systems and facilitating emergence.
+I wish to see lucid technology guiding the world's vector of change toward the greatest good of humanity.
 I value foresight, innovation, multidimensional thinking, and appropriate application of technology.
 I am existentially intolerant of the status quo.

-Current professional interests include building tools for community self-organization, including tools for identity, trust, collaboration, annotation, and discovery.
-I'm fascinated with application and data ecosystems, and would like to see more flexibility and crossover between systems.
+I have a deep interest in the architecture of emergent systems, including standards, protocols, shared infrastructure, and other means toward creating thriving digital ecosystems.

 My ideal workplace has a vibrant environment of innovation, a strong team practicing **Agile** methodologies, and a culture of excellence.
 It is more than a day job, it is a platform to launch